-- The supply curves for PS potential in the transmission regions investigated, based 1 - on POI costs, are shown in Figure 3-19.
-2
+- 6 The supply curves for PS potential in the transmission regions investigated, based - 7 on POI costs, are shown in Figure 3-19.

-Pumped Storage Supply Curves Figure 3-19
+Figure 3-19 Pumped Storage Supply Curves

-3.4.2.2 Natural Gas-Fired Generation - SCGT 4
+1 3.4.2.2 Natural Gas-Fired Generation - SCGT

-- Gas-fired units generate electricity using the heat released by the combustion of 5 - natural gas.
-SCGTs are the most common gas-fired units used as capacity 6 - resources.
+- 2 Gas-fired units generate electricity using the heat released by the combustion of - 3 natural gas.
+SCGTs are the most common gas-fired units used as capacity - 4 resources.
 Conversion efficiencies are typically 35 to 40 per cent for SCGTs.
-Refer 7 - to section 3.4.1.9 regarding the application of the CEA 93 per cent clean or 8 - renewable target to natural gas-fired generation, including SCGTs.
-It may be easier 9 - to site SCGTs, given that they do not run as often as CCGTs and therefore do not 10 - emit as many air contaminants.
-11 - BC Hydro undertook an in-house update of the cost and performance characteristics 12 - of two representative natural gas-fired units: a 100 MW SCGT unit in Kelly 13

-- Lake/Nicola area and a 100 MW SCGT unit on Vancouver Island.
-The UCCs for the - two representative SCGTs are shown in Table 3-23.
+Refer - 5 to section 3.4.1.9 regarding the application of the CEA 93 per cent clean or - 6 renewable target to natural gas-fired generation, including SCGTs.
+It may be easier - 7 to site SCGTs, given that they do not run as often as CCGTs and therefore do not - 8 emit as many air contaminants. - 9 BC Hydro undertook an in-house update of the cost and performance characteristics - of two representative gas-fired units: a 100 MW SCGT unit in Kelly Lake/Nicola area - and a 100 MW SCGT unit on Vancouver Island.
+The UCCs for the two - representative SCGTs are shown in Table 3-23. - 13